Treetrain1/Survival-Remastered/README.md

-# Crystal Pack
+# Survival Remastered
-Crystal Pack is the Ultimate Minecraft Experience
+Survival Remastered is the Ultimate Minecraft Experience

 To download, go to the releases tab on the right or go to https://github.com/Treetrain1/Crystal-Pack/releases, click on "Assets" on the latest release, then click the zip file!